azoth-lang/azoth.language.reference/src/ideas.md

 ### Default Value Constructors

 Fields whose type is optional can be implicitly initialized with the value `none`.
 Perhaps there should be a special constructor that, if present, the compiler calls to implicitly initialize a field.
 This would allow developers to create their own types like optional types which can be implicitly initialized.

+### Use `read` and `write` for Properties

+Instead of using `get` and `set` for properties, use `read` and `write`.
+This corrects what Kevlin Henny talks about that "get" is side-effecting in English and isn't the opposite of "set".
+Alternatively, "assign" could be used.
+If assignment were turned into a set statement, then set might make sense again.